static-dev/spike-core/readme.md

 ## Installation

-- `npm install spike-core`
+- `npm install spike-core -S`

 ## Usage

 Spike operates through a carefully crafted javascript interface.
 If you are looking to use spike through its command line interface, check out [spike](https://github.com/static-dev/spike).
-This project is just the core javascript api.
+This project is just the core javascript API.

 ### Javacript API